-Direct thermal printing is the process of printing using the direct transfer process.
-The advantage of direct thermal printing is that it is faster and requires less ink than other thermal printing methods.
+Direct thermal printing is the process of printing using the direct heat transfer process.
+The advantage of direct thermal printing is that it is faster and requires on ink.

 This process prints an image formed by a chemical reaction between the image-bearing material and a special heat-sensitive paper.
 The heat generated by a special thermal print head causes the image on the paper to change color.

-Direct thermal printing is used in a wide variety of applications, but it can be especially useful in a school setting.
-However, direct thermal printers cannot print on typical paper such as letterhead.
+Direct thermal printing is used in a wide variety of applications, however, direct thermal printers cannot print on typical paper such as letterhead.

 Thermal label printing

-The most obvious example of direct thermal printing (in this case also called DT labeling) in the school supplies is with shipping labels.
+The most obvious example of direct thermal printing (in this case also called DT labeling) is with shipping labels.